Punic people: Terminology

 The English adjective "Punic" is used in modern academic writing to refer to the western Phoenicians.
 The proper nouns "Punics" and "Punes" were used in the 16th century, but are obsolete and there is no proper noun in current use.
 "Punic" derives from the Latin poenus and punicus, which were used mostly to refer to the Carthaginians and other western Phoenicians.
 These terms derived from the Ancient Greek word Φοῖνιξ ("Phoinix"), plural form Φοίνικες ("Phoinikes"), which was used indiscriminately to refer to both western and eastern Phoenicians.
 Latin later borrowed the Greek term a second time as "Phoenix", plural form "Phoenices", also used indiscriminately.

-Numismatic evidence from Sicily shows that some western Phoenicians made use of the term "Phoinix", but it is not clear what term (if any) they used for themselves; they may have called themselves 𐤊𐤍𐤏𐤍𐤌 (knʿnm, "Canaanites").
+Numismatic evidence from Sicily shows that some western Phoenicians made use of the term "Phoinix", but it is not clear if they used that term for themselves; they may have called themselves 𐤊𐤍𐤏𐤍𐤌 (knʿnm, "Canaanites").
 A passage from Augustine has often been interpreted as indicating that they called themselves Canaanites (Chanani in Latin), Augustine writes:

 When our rural peasants are asked what they are, they reply, in Punic, "Chanani", which is only a corruption by one letter of the alphabet of what we would expect: What else should they reply except that they are "Chananei"?

 It has been argued by J.C.
 Quinn that this is a misreading, since although this term is "applied to Levantine people" in the Hebrew Bible, "there is no other evidence for self-identification as Canaanite, and so we might suspect him of learned optimism."

 However, this opinion is not shared by all scholars.
+Classicist Carolina López-Ruiz stresses that Phoenician identity existed as a recognizable collective, despite city-state fragmentation and limited internal literary sources.
+She argues against deconstructionist claims by “Phoenicoskeptics” that rely on “silence” in emic narratives.
+Archaeological, epigraphic, and external evidence (Greek, Roman and others) shows Phoenicians shared language, rituals, dress, occupations, commercial networks, and cultural practices.
+They used self-referents such as “Canaan/Canaanite,” recognized ancestral bonds (e.g., Tyre refusing to attack Carthage as “sons”), and projected collective identity externally (e.g., palm tree/phoenix symbols on Carthaginian coins).
+Like the Greeks, they organized as independent city-states without a unified polity, yet this did not preclude a broader ethnic/cultural sense of kinship and shared heritage.
+External observers treated them as a distinct group, and internal evidence supports that they did the same.

 In modern academic writing, the term Punic exclusively refers to Phoenicians in the western Mediterranean.
 Specific Punic groups are often referred to with hyphenated names, like Siculo-Punic or Sardo-Punic.
 (This practice has ancient roots: Hellenistic Greek authors sometimes referred to the Punic inhabitants of central northern Africa (Libya) as Liby-Phoenicians.)